 You are going to be living your dreams in no time flat after this.

 This is a pretty simple step so I am going to just drop the pictures of the steps below, but make sure to write down your password, or save it somewhere.

-After you click “Login” you will be taken to a page to pick a theme, all the themes on that page are totally FREE so pick any of them.
+After you fill out the survey you will to pick a theme, all the themes on that page are totally FREE so pick any of them.
 I will show you how to edit, change or buy a theme in a little while so don’t stress about the choice just pick whatever your first instinct is.

 The page that comes up should look like this: